How to Use Anki for Long-Term Retention of Course Material

 What makes Anki uniquely powerful — compared to paper flashcards or simple quiz apps — is its algorithm.
 The program tracks the ideal time to review each piece of material and optimizes itself based on your actual performance.
 Because a memory gets stronger each time you successfully recall it, the time between reviews grows longer and longer — so you might see a card today, then in three days, then fifteen days, then 45 days, and so on.
 This exponential spacing is exactly what memory research recommends, and it happens automatically without you having to plan it.
 For students juggling multiple courses, this is transformative.
 Your study schedule no longer needs to manually track what to review and when — Anki does it for you.

 “Anki makes memory a choice, not a haphazard event left to chance.
-The single biggest change it brings about is that it means memory is no longer something that just happens to you.” — Michael A. Nielsen, researcher and author of Augmenting Long-term Memory, whose influential essay on using Anki as a professional knowledge tool has shaped how researchers and academics think about the software.
+The single biggest change it brings about is that it means memory is no longer something that just happens to you.” — Michael A. Nielsen, researcher and author of Augmenting Long-term Memory.

 Cognitive Science Foundation